Esgrove/track-rename/README.md

   [PATH]  Optional input directory or audio file to format

 Options:
-  -c, --convert    Convert failed files to AIFF
-  -d, --debug      Enable debug prints
+  -a, --all-tags   Resave tags for all files with ID3v2.4 -c, --convert    Convert failed files to AIFF using ffmpeg -d, --debug      Enable debug prints
   -f, --force      Do not ask for confirmation
   -l, --log        Log files that can't be read